ComLock/render-js/README.md

 See [doc/server-side.es6](doc/server-side.es6) for an example of how I want a render to look like.

+### New IDEA: Non Cascading Scaleable Styling

+Autogenerate "css" from element "styling" and pageContribute it.
+Which means every element/component function must return both the html string and an (unique?) array of generated "css".
+The array must propagate upwards, so it automatically becomes part of bodyBegin.
+In terms of extendability, returning an object with named properties should be the way to go.

 ## Definition

 * All element methods take between, zero and two params.